hardillb/nginx-proxy-avahi-helper/README.md

 And this allows the container to send d-bus commands to the host OS's Avahi daemon

 `docker run -d -v /var/run/docker.sock:/tmp/docker.sock -v /run/dbus/system_bus_socket:/run/dbus/system_bus_socket hardillb/nginx-proxy-avahi-helper`

+## AppArmor

+If you are running on system with AppArmor installed you may get errors about not being able to send d-bus messages.
+To fix this add
+`--priviledged` to the command line.

+This is a temp workaround until I can work out a suitable policy to apply.